 Throughout the following years, Jellinek conducted another study on a wider sample size which led to another piece.
 He published a follow-up paper in 1952, “Phases of Alcohol Addiction,” that built upon his original ideas.
 He outlined the unique stages of drinkers categorized by their drinking behaviors.

 Jellinek looked at the way alcoholics started in the pre-alcoholic stage, drinking in a casual, social manner.
-Then they move to a point where one no longer drinks for social reasons but for psychological reasons.
-They continue progressing through a stage of dependence then finally to the point of chronic alcohol use.
+They drink socially with friends or while out for dinner.
+As they continue drinking, though, they move from a point where their reasons for drinking are no longer social but psychological.
+Whether they realize it or not, they’re beginning to lose control of their drinking.
+If they do not stop drinking, they continue progressing to the point of alcohol dependence and then finally to the point of chronic alcohol use.

 Jellinek’s studies and publications eventually led to the formation of the Jellinek Curve.
 It illustrates the symptoms seen during a person’s progression through the stages of alcoholism.
 The four main stages include: